A Predominant Amount Of Pheomelanin Will Produce:

 Area Effect of High Pheomelanin Practical Takeaway

-While these associations are not definitive, they highlight how a pigment traditionally viewed as a cosmetic trait can intersect with broader health and behavior That's the whole idea..
+While these associations are not definitive, they highlight how a pigment traditionally viewed as a cosmetic trait can intersect with broader health and behavior That's the part that actually makes a difference..

 Managing Skin Health With High Pheomelanin